-In the present paper, we have carefully examined simultaneous production of charm-bottom and bottom-bottom meson-meson pairs.
+In the present studies, we have carefully examined production of charm- bottom and bottom-bottom meson-meson pairs.
 It was our aim to understand the interplay of single- and double-parton scattering processes.
-The SPS results were obtained with the help of the KaTie code that allows for calculations based on $k{\rm T}$ -factorization approach.
+The SPS results were obtained with the help of the KaTie code what allows for calculations based on $k{\rm T}$ -factorisation approach.
 The DPS calculations have been done within the standard so far factorized Ansatz with two independent partonic scatterings.
 The so-called $\sigma{\rm eff}$ parameter has been fixed at the same values as used in our previous studies for double charm production.

-We have considered several differential distributions for simultaneous production of charmed and bottom mesons.
-The DPS mechanism has been shown to dominate for small invariant masses of the DB systems.
-We have predicted only a small correlation in relative azimuthal angle, typical for DPS dominance.
+We have considered several differential distributions for charmed and bottom mesons.
+The DPS mechanism has been shown to dominate for small invariant masses of the DB and BB systems.
+In both cases, we have predicted only a small correlation in relative azimuthal angle, typical for DPS dominance.